Yufei-L/2019-431/CLASSES/CLASS01/README.md

 4. Read the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/), check out the [Course Notes](https://thomaselove.github.io/2019-431-book/), and familiarize yourself with what's available on the [Course Website](https://github.com/THOMASELOVE/2019-431).
 5. If you are interested in / capable of taking on the task of audio-recording the class, then making those recordings available for the group, please let Dr. Love know.
 Thanks.
 6. If you have questions about the course, please ask us at **431-help at case dot edu**.
 TA office hours begin Tuesday 2019-09-03 and those details will appear on the [Course Calendar](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md).
+7. You have a first "deliverable" or homework assignment, due Friday 2019-08-30 at 2 PM.
+[Get started on it now](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES/A).

 ## Key Links